 More so, AR can help anyone to become more knowledgeable about our bodies.
 For example, the UK-based company, Curiscope created a unique immersive learning experience using augmented reality.
 They developed the AR-enhanced T-shirt, which allows users to explore the body’s inner organs through realistic holograms.
 It is called Virtuali-tee, and it brings anatomy to life.

 Our company has an established team of experienced AR/VR developers.
-They have created AR and VR applications for a variety of industries, from entertainment to construction.
+They have created AR and VR applications for medical training and a variety of industries, from entertainment to construction.
 Onix can provide you with an outstanding virtual reality system to further your hold on your target market and increase customer traffic.